ptressel/yelp_friend_analysis/README.md

 If you would like to run this code, you'll need the following:

 * R and RStudio
-* MySQL, preferably at least v 5.7
+* MySQL, preferably at least v 5.7, and the Python-MySQL connector (both from Oracle)
 * Python 2.7
 * Assorted R and Python packages, which will announce their lack by causing the code to fail, at which point, you can install them.